 There’s something magical about watching the sky change colors as the day begins or ends.
 Whether it’s the golden stretch before sunrise or the deep orange fade into night, those moments bookend our days with quiet wonder.
-But when exactly do they happen - and why does it change?
+But when exactly do they happen, and why does it change?

 Main insight: Sunrise and sunset don’t happen at the same time every day.
 They shift slightly due to Earth’s tilt and orbit.
 Want a shortcut?
 Just Google "sunrise" or "sunset" with your city’s name for today’s exact time.